 These types of co-ops do not want ‘idle’ shareholders, even if they’re wealthy.
 This may be because the co-op thinks that people without stable, full-time employment may create more problems and/or spend more time hanging around the co-op compared to someone who is employed.

-Most co-ops require applicants to have one to two years of post-closing liquidity.
 However, the calculation methodology for post-closing liquidity varies by co-op.
 This is because there are many interpretations of what assets qualify as being liquid.

 If a co-op excludes IRAs and 401ks for the purposes of calculating post-closing liquidity, it means you’ll need to have one to two years’ worth of mortgage and maintenance payments in cash or cash equivalents: CDs, money market funds, etc.